ZoqueLabs/website/_drafts/seeking_seeker.md

   <img src="/assets/images/exp0x02/shodan_results_title_hash.png" />
 </p>

-With that we learn two things: (1) when there is no favicon, the title is still a solid hook; (2) pivoting from the detail of a service to its fingerprint (hash of the title), we lower the noise to almost zero without leaving the interface itself.
+With that, we learn two things: (1) when there is no favicon, the title is still a solid hook; (2) pivoting from the detail of a service to its fingerprint (hash of the title), we lower the noise to almost zero without leaving the interface itself.

 ---